-Joseph Kaifala is the Founder and Executive Director of the Jeneba Project Inc. He was born in Sierra Leone and spent his early childhood in Liberia and Guinea.
-He later moved to Norway where he studied for the International Baccalaureate (IB) at the Red Cross Nordic United World College before enrolling at Skidmore College in upstate New York.
-Joseph was an International Affairs & French Major, with a minor in Law & Society.
-Joseph is also a Human Rights activist, a Rastafarian, and a votary of ahimsa.
-He speaks six languages.
+Joseph Ben Kaifala is founder of the Jeneba Project and the Sierra Leone Memory Project.
+He is a native of Sierra Leone who spent much of his childhood in Liberia and Guinea.
+He later moved to Norway where he studied for the International Baccalaureate at the Red Cross Nordic United World College.
+He holds a BA in International Affairs & French, with a minor in Law & Society from Skidmore College in New York.
+He earned a Master’s degree in International Relations from the Maxwell School at Syracuse University.

 He then completed a JD and Certificate in International & Comparative Law from Vermont Law School where he was an Applied Human Rights Fellow and Justice of the Arthur Chapter of Phi Alpha Delta Law Fraternity International.
 He holds a Diploma in Intercultural Encounters from the Helsinki Summer School and a Certificate in Professional French administered by the French Chamber of Commerce.
 He is a member of the Washington DC Bar.